 How can the East Midlands Cyber Resilience Centre help my school?

 To help the education sector outsmart cybercriminals and toughen up your cyber security, we can provide businesses and organisations with guidance to help improve cyber resilience.

-We encourage schools, colleges and universities in the East Midlands to sign up for our free core membership and to download practical resources and tools that will help you identify your risks and vulnerabilities.
-Through our membership, you will also get regular updates on new threats and can train your staff and help them to integrate security measures into your organisation.
+We encourage schools, colleges and universities in the East Midlands to sign up to our community and to download practical resources and tools that will help you identify your risks and vulnerabilities.

 Report all Fraud and Cybercrime to Action Fraud by calling 0300 123 2040 or online.
 Forward suspicious emails to email@example.com.
 Report SMS scams by forwarding the original message to 7726 (spells SPAM on the keypad).